 Explore the Messel family rooms

 The house at Nymans is presented as Anne, the Countess of Rosse, kept it when she lived here.
-The rooms are open everyday from 11am until 3pm.
+The rooms are currently closed for conservation but will reopen on 1 March 2015 between 11am - 3pm.

 Discover our collection